oxcompsoc/www-content/learn/resources/index.md

 **Note: Throughout the course being run, we will be uploading more and more content here.**

-## Content covered in sessions so far:
+## Course Content:

 If you haven't been attending our sessions, or are behind, don't worry.
 You can come along and work from the start, or from where you currently are.
-Helpers will be available to come around and help you when you get there!
+Helpers will be available to come around and help you no matter which stage you're at!

+*Note: The course has been moved around a little (the text based adventure game has been moved further on)*

 ### [[lesson_0]]